 In other cases, one individual may verbally agree to go along with someone else’s scheme while having no idea that the person intended to follow through.
 Later, one participant to the plan starts researching how to achieve it or buying supplies to implement it—and suddenly everyone is caught in the dragnet.
 You don’t have to sign a contract with a co-conspirator to be charged.
 You don’t even have to commit the crime you’ve talked about.

 If you and another person discuss robbing a bank and the other person goes out and buys masks and gloves to further the scheme, you can both be charged with and convicted for conspiracy.

 Sentences can be lengthy and because the federal system uses extensive mandatory minimum sentencing structures, you’ll have a long wait before you’re eligible to be considered for parole or early release.
 These charges are serious and can rob you of years of your life on even fairly flimsy evidence.
 Don’t take chances with your future when you’ve been charged by the US Attorney’s Office in the Northern District of Ohio.

-There are several statutes that come into play in federal conspiracy charges.
+In a federal conspiracy, many statutes could apply.
 Title 18 of the U.S. Code includes several conspiracy statutes routinely charged in the Northern District of Ohio—including conspiracy to commit mail or wire fraud (18 U.S.C. § 1349).
 Mail and wire fraud charges can be used where financial frauds were perpetrated over phone lines, the U.S. Postal System, and even through electronic communications.